dnjgld/6511_proj/README.md

 - river, ice, forest (slow or hide movement)
 - empty ground
 Because bricks disappear when hit, this layer changes during play and therefore belongs in the state.
-6. Power-ups("food" in the source): if a star, helmet, shovel, bomb, clock or tank-life icon is showing, we revord its type and vell.
+6. Power-ups("food" in the source): if a star, helmet, shovel, bomb, clock or tank-life icon is showing, we record its type and cell.
 They time-out after a few seconds, so the remaining timer is also part of state.
 7. Game phase variables: current level(1-35), score remaining lives, and the global tick counter.
 They are not needed for a single decision, but they matter over an episode for rewards and curriculum learning.

 ## Why these pieces(and not more)